alex-seville/i18n-node/README.md

 # i18n

-**This is a fork of [https://github.com/mashpie/i18n-node](https://github.com/mashpie/i18n-node), designed to not auto-read/write files**
+**This is a fork of [https://github.com/mashpie/i18n-node](https://github.com/mashpie/i18n-node), designed to not auto-read/write files.**
+**It should not be used without carefully studying the changes.
+This fork changes the read/writing of files, the handling of spintf strings, and changes to pluralization.**
+**USE AT YOUR OWN RISK**

 Lightweight simple translation module with dynamic json storage.